Middle School Academic Hub

 High School Math

-- OM31 - Algebra 1 (A and B)
+- Algebra 1 -

 Advanced Algebra 1 is an in-depth study of algebraic symbolism, systems of equations, graphing, problem-solving, and probability and statistics.
 The students will build upon their previous knowledge to further understand the characteristics and representations of various functions, and relations including: linear, exponential, and quadratic equations, inequalities, complex numbers, and rational algebraic expressions.
 This course is designed for highly motivated students.
 As an advanced course, this course goes beyond the curriculum expectations of a standard course offering by increasing the depth and complexity.
 Students are engaged in dynamic, high‐level learning.
-The pace of an advanced course may be faster than that of a standard course. - OM41 - Geometry (A and B)
+The pace of an advanced course may be faster than that of a standard course. - Geometry -

 Advanced Geometry presents a thorough study of the structure of the postulate system and development of formal two-column proof.
 It considers the topics of congruence, parallelism, perpendicularity, properties of polygons, similarity, and the relationships of circles, spheres, lines, and planes with respect to space as well as the plane.
 Basic principles of probability will be introduced.
 Use of algebraic skills is expected.
 As an advanced course, this course goes beyond the curriculum expectations of a standard course offering by increasing the depth and complexity.
 Students are engaged in dynamic, high‐level learning.
 The pace of an advanced course may be faster than that of a standard course.